Doorathu Idi Muzhakkam: Production

 The film was produced by the director Vijayan himself.
 The film score was provided by Salil Chowdhury while cinematography was handled by N. Balakrishnan.
-A few scenes were shot in Kerala.
+Poornima Devi made her debut as lead actress with this film.
+None of the actors applied makeup for their roles.
+The filming was held at Payanoor near Kerala and its surroundings.
+A few scenes were shot in Kerala in locations such as Ettikulam, Neeliswaram and Poochal.
 Although censored in December 1979, the film had a theatrical release only after a year.